Hong Kong, China

 English language requirements

 We truly believe in supporting students in attaining their education and that’s why we give over £1,200,000 in scholarships every year.
-Find out more about our scholarships and prompt payment discounts here!
+Find out more about our scholarships here!

 We regularly visit Hong Kong to meet students, agents and our partners.
 During our trips to Hong Kong we are always prepared to meet current, future and alumni students.
 All visits will be posted in this section of the website.
 Email us to find out when we’re next in town.

 If you would like to meet with Rachel Jones and can’t attend of our upcoming events you are welcome to email her for an appointment.